- Headquarters location: Mabanza

 - Post-harvest process: Fully-washed from 2 central washing stations; raised, shaded drying tables; trained cupper.
 Women's Coffee available from Ejo Heza (A Beautiful Tomorrow) women's collective coffee field and female members.

-- Certifications: Fairtrade.
-Fairtrade (through Misozi Company Ltd. Farmer-owned exporter organisation), expecting Rainforest Alliance certification inspection in February 2017, working towards Organic
+- Certifications: Fairtrade, Rainforest Alliance.
+Fairtrade (through Misozi Company Ltd. Farmer-owned exporter organisation), Rainforest Alliance acheived in 2017, working towards Organic

 - Varieties: Bourbon